StewAlexander-com/NetVendor/README.md

 ## 📖 Introduction

-**NetVendor** is a Python tool for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of devices on a network.
+**ShadowVendor** is a Python tool for network administrators and cybersecurity professionals to analyze and visualize the vendor distribution of devices on a network.
 It processes MAC address tables and ARP data from a wide range of network devices (including Cisco, HP/Aruba, Juniper, Extreme, Brocade, and more), providing detailed insights into your network's composition.

-When integrated with SIEMs (Elastic, Splunk, QRadar, etc.), NetVendor transforms from a static inventory tool into a **posture-change sensor** that enables proactive security monitoring and incident response.
+When integrated with SIEMs (Elastic, Splunk, QRadar, etc.), ShadowVendor transforms from a static inventory tool into a **posture-change sensor** that enables proactive security monitoring and incident response.

 ---